sjmcculloch/smblog/_posts/2017-09-14-gamification-concepts-in-software-design.md

 - code
 ---

-In late 2012, I embarked on a project to implement Gamification for a technical community ([devcentral.f5.com](https://devcentral.f5.com)).
-The intent was to introduce the elements of game playing (point scoring, competition with others, rules of play) to encourage deeper engagement.
+In late 2012 I embarked on a project to implement Gamification for a technical community ([devcentral.f5.com](https://devcentral.f5.com)).
+The intent was to introduce the elements of game playing (point scoring, competition with others, rules of play) to encourage a deeper engagement.

 The implementation of Gamification in an app or website is fairly trivial if you understand a few high level concepts.